jeffwillette/django-chartjs-engine/README.md

     'chartjs_engine',
 ]

-CHARTJS_SCRIPT = CHARTJS_SCRIPT = '<script src="https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.4.0/Chart.bundle.min.js"></script>'
+CHARTJS_SCRIPT = '<script src="https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.4.0/Chart.bundle.min.js"></script>'
 ```

 You must also add the `chartjs` script to your html file somewhere.
-It has been excluded from the
+It has been
-template in order to allow it to be loaded exactly once.
-(Each page may have multiple charts, and
+excluded from the template in order to allow it to be loaded exactly once.
+(Each
- if it was included in the template it would load once for every chart)
+page may have multiple charts, and if it was included in the template it would load
+once for every chart)

 In order to include it in the response, it is best to put the script source in settings and then
  add it to the response later.